Tips on how to stick to a budget when trying to save money

 But another benefit that people don’t often think about is how online shopping can help you stick to a tight budget.

 You can browse the website for the cheapest option at your own pace.
 And you can remove items from your basket if you notice the cost is getting too high.
 You can even compare costs between different supermarkets.
 To find out which supermarkets have the best deals on your favourite items, visit LatestDeals.co.uk’s food and drink price checker.
 You’ll need to consider delivery or collection costs in your budget but, depending on where you live, home delivery may be more cost-efficient than spending money on fuel.

 Although online shopping can be done anywhere and at any time, it’s a good idea to do it on a full stomach.
 This will help avoid you buying unnecessary extras.

-If you’re concerned about spending too much money, you may want to only spend from your main current account and avoid making purchases on your credit card.
+If you’re concerned about spending too much money, you may want to only spend from a current account and avoid making purchases on your credit cards.

 Of course, there are reasons why you may want to use a credit card, but when you’re trying to save money, you need to consider anything you place on a credit card as within your budget.

 If this is a concern, you could leave your credit cards at home to avoid temptation when out shopping.
 You could even place it somewhere out of reach at home and remove the card from any online shopping accounts to remind you to use it with caution when buying online.

 One thing we often forget to budget for is social events or birthday celebrations.

 We may consider unexpected expenses as negatives, such as boilers breaking down or your car needing a new part.
 But they can come in the form of celebrations such as attending a friend’s baby shower or a congratulations gift for a family member’s engagement.